Have you ever accidentally spilled bleach in your car? You know the smell can be unbearably strong. But don’t fret – I’m here to help!

 9. Pro tip for removing excess water

-If you don’t have access to a hair dryer to completely dry the area that you were working on, don’t worry.
-All you need is a cup of rice.
-Rice helps to absorb moisture from the fabrics.
-It also absorbs odors from fabrics, making it great for this case.
+If you don’t have access to a hair dryer to completely dry the area you were working on, don’t fret.
+All that’s necessary is one cup of rice!
+Rice absorbs moisture from fabrics while also eliminating odors, making it perfect in this instance.

 Can Bleach Damage Your Car?

 Yes, bleach can damage your car.
-If you spill bleach on your car, it can eat through the paint and cause rust.
-Bleach is also a corrosive substance, so it can damage the metal under your car’s paint.
-If you accidentally get bleach on your car, be sure to rinse it off immediately and dry the area to prevent rusting.
+If it gets on your vehicle, the bleach will eat through the paint and cause rust.
+Furthermore, bleach is corrosive so it may damage any metal underneath so be sure to rinse off any bleach immediately and dry the area to prevent rusting.

-If you want to remove tough stains from your car’s paint, you may be tempted to reach for the bleach.
-But before you do, consider how bleach reacts with car paint.
+If you need to remove tough stains from your car’s paint, you may be tempted to reach for the bleach.
+But before you do, be mindful of how bleach reacts with car paint.

-When bleach comes into contact with car paint, it can cause the paint to fade and become discolored.
-In some cases, it may even eat away at the paint and cause it to chip or peel.
-If you’re using bleach to clean your car, be sure to dilute it with water and avoid getting it on the paint.
-If you do get bleach on the paint, rinse it off immediately with plenty of water.
+Bleach that comes into contact with car paint can fade and discolor it, in some cases eating away at it and leading to chipping or peeling.
+If using bleach for cleaning your vehicle, dilute it with water first to avoid getting it on the paint.
+If there is bleach left behind on your vehicle, be sure to immediately rinse it away using plenty of water.